15th August 2023

 Public officers are required to implement the Policies of the Government of the day, but that should not diminish their obligations granted under the various legislative Separation of Powers, bestowed on them to give critical and independent advice, particularly to Government Ministers.

 Police are a critical example.
 A sworn police Officer cannot be directed to charge somebody with an offence if they do not believe there is a reasonable likelihood that a Court will convict.
-Equally, a Court must determine its findings in criminal matters based on the evaluation of the veracity of the evidence, not influenced by political ideology.
+Equally, a Court must determine its findings in criminal matters based on the evaluation of the veracity of the evidence, not political ideology.

 This concept is repeated throughout the Legal system, and the failsafe, the Separation of Powers, must be protected.

 We have seen many instances where serious charges have been dropped without explanation and where what appear to be obvious serious criminal offences have not been prosecuted, again without explanation.
-The community are not privy to the reasons behind this turn of events but are entitled to know.
+The community are not privy to the reasons behind this turn of events and are entitled to know.

 Justice must not only be done but be seen to be done.